 2) Photos, where you can import images from your camera roll.

-To use sliders, tap and hold anywhere on the slider and start sliding right or left with your finger or the mouse to change the value.
+To use them, tap and hold anywhere on the slider and start sliding right or left with your finger or the mouse to change the value.

 TIP: For greater precision while sliding, move your finger down, away from the slider to change the value more slowly.

-After entering your chosen number, tap the enter key to submit your value.
+After entering your chosen number, tap the <key>↵<key> key to submit your value.
 Tap again outside of the keypad to close it.